annu12340/Javascript_Notes/docs/README.md

 - calling a non-existing method
 - wrong source code file name

 In the case of JavaScript, compile-time errors occur at interpret time.
-For example, in the below code, a syntax error occurs because it is missing semi-colon ';' at the end of the print() function invocation.
+For example, in the below code, a syntax error occurs because it is missing left Parentheses '(' in the print function/method invocation.

 ```
 <script type = "text/javascript">
    <!--
-      window.print()
+      window.print);
    //-->
 </script>
 ```